Criteria for Success

 - all necessary attachments or links

-Be especially careful to eliminate typos and errors when emailing someone new, or sending e.g. a job application, where recipients are likely to judge your competence.
+Be especially careful to eliminate typos and errors when emailing someone new or sending a job application or other email where recipients are likely to judge your competence.